 With no chance of regaining sight in his left eye, all of Metuisela’s hopes of being able to see again are reliant on an operation to remove the dense cataract in his right eye.

-Because of the generosity of our supporters, Metisuela is able to return to work and one day build the house he dreams of.
+Because of our supporters' generosity, Metisuela can return to work and one day build the house he dreams of.
 But there are too many people living in remote, isolated villages across the Pacific who are struggling with blindness.
 We need ongoing support so we can reach more people and train more local eye doctors and nurses.
 As Fred once said:

 “What we are doing is revolutionary…what we are doing is giving these people the chance to help themselves.
 We are giving them independence.”